 More than the OEM: Know Your Turbo Options

-There's no doubt that the OEM’s designed some pretty decent turbos in their day, and that some especially still do a great job.
-There’s not anything particularly special about OEM turbos but all in all, getting a replacement turbo from the OEM will serve you pretty well, as long as you have the money for the OE upcharge.
+There's no doubt that the OEMs designed some pretty decent turbos in their day, and that some still do a great job.
+However, there's not anything particularly special about OEM turbos.
+This doesn't mean that you shouldn't get an OEM turbocharger.
+Getting a replacement turbo from the OEM will serve you pretty well, but one major downfall is that it can be quite costly.

 Turbos made by these manufacturers are popular and sometimes asked for by name.
 The brands have reputations for quality and consistency.
 This means you're almost guaranteed to get a great turbo, but also means you're going to pay for it; turbos by big brands like these may be cheaper than the OEM, but are still a good bit more expensive than a lesser known brand.

 As with everything else in life, keep in mind that items without a name brand can be just a good as items with a well known brand.

 Instead of going by name alone, get reviews, specs, and warranty rates on the parts you buy.
 And if you have questions, don't be afraid to ask experts.

 Highway and Heavy Parts sells all kinds of aftermarket turbos, from the big brand names to cheaper house-brand options.